ROCm/RIXL/README_rocm.md

 ```

 ### ETCD (Optional, but recommended)
-NIXL can use ETCD for metadata distribution and coordination between nodes in distributed environments.
-To use ETCD with NIXL:
+RIXL can use ETCD for metadata distribution and coordination between nodes in distributed environments.
+To use ETCD with RIXL:
 #### ETCD Server and Client
 ```
 $ sudo apt install etcd etcd-server etcd-client